BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 - Does the code benefit from reusable templates so that configurations can be written quickly
 - Does the code run efficiently so that it performs well over thousands of records

-Done in the Context of GAIN Studio
+Done in the Context of GAIN Studio - Checklist
 ----------------------------------
 A clear, tested and efficient configuration in GAIN has the following minimum criteria: